-- 1. Advisor & Advisory Committee - a.
+1. Advisor & Advisory Committee

+- a.
 The Advisory Committee requires at least four members, including the Advisor who must be a Regular Graduate Faculty in Communication. - b.
 At least three members must be Regular Graduate Faculty, and the majority must be Communication faculty. - c.
-Students must complete and submit the "Appointment of Program Advisor/Advisory Committee" form to their Advisor for approval.
-Once approved, the student submits form to the Graduate Director. - d.
-The Cognate Area Examination option requires a faculty member from Cognate Area on Examining Committee for Cognate Examination.
+The Cognate Area Examination option requires a faculty member from Cognate Area on Examining Committee for Cognate Examination. - d.
+Changes in the Advisory Committee require new approval.

-- e.
-Changes in the Advisory Committee require new approval. - 2.
-Plan of Study Approval - a.
+2. Plan of Study Approval

+- a.
 The Plan of Study requires unanimous approval by the Advisory Committee. - b.
 The Plan of Study meeting prior to approval is required if requested by student, advisor, or any other Committee member and shall occur on Fridays of 7th, 8th, and 9th weeks of fall and spring semester reserved for M.A. and Ph.D.
 Committee meetings. - c.
 The final Plan of Study must be approved by the Advisory Committee by the last day of classes the semester preceding the exams (by the end of spring for fall exams, and by the end of fall for spring exams).
 Except in extraordinary circumstances, any changes in exam plans after that date will result in delaying the exams by one semester. - 3.
 Successful Completion of the Plan of Study - a.
 Must complete with a grade of B or better (including B-) all courses listed on the Plan of Study. - b.
-May replace/exclude from the Plan of Study courses with a grade lower than Bif not explicitly required with approval by the Advisory Committee. - c.
-Failure to retake courses with a grade lower than B may jeopardize GPA and Good Standing. - d.
-Changes in an approved Plan of Study require unanimous approval of Advisory Committee and Graduate Director via Request for Change in Plan of Study Form. - e.
+May replace/exclude from the Plan of Study courses with a grade lower than B if not explicitly required with approval by the Advisory Committee. - Failure to retake courses with a grade lower than B may jeopardize GPA and Good Standing. - Changes in an approved Plan of Study require unanimous approval of Advisory Committee and Graduate Director via Request for Change in Plan of Study Form. - e.
 Minor changes (e.g., semester course can/will be taken) require no new approval.